origami-games/origami-games.github.io/_pages/projects/launch.md

     - The End
         - The *Exit Portal* is converted to *Obsidian* and has a *Purpur Pillar* under the *Dragon Egg*
         - *End Crystal* towers have a new crowning which regenerates at each fight
-        - *Chorus Fruit* trees are randomly generated upon first generation
+        - *Shulkers* are randomly generated upon each dragon fight
+        - *Arrows* shot at *End Crystals* will be deflected
+        - When near caged *End Crystals*, survival mode users will be affected with *Mining Fatigue*